-The records of the New York City Board of Education, from its creation in 1842 to its replacement by a mayoral Department of Education in 2002.
+The records of the New York City Board of Education, from its creation in 1842 to its replacement by a mayoral Department of Education in 2002 are in this collection.
 Also included are records of the Board of Education of the City of Brooklyn from 1853 to 1897.
 These records document aspects of educational policy-making and school-system administration.
 The Municipal Archives does not hold student records.

-The Board of Education Records combine materials previously in the custody of Teachers College Library with a major body of material transferred directly from the Board of Education headquarters.
+The Board of Education collection combines materials previously in the custody of the Teachers College Library with a major body of material transferred directly from the Board of Education headquarters.
 The Municipal Archives is engaged in an ongoing program to process these records and to prepare inventories to facilitate research access to this extensive collection.
 Archives staff will assist researchers in providing information about the records and arranging the maximum possible practical access to them.
-Support from the Local Government Records Management Improvement Fund of the New York State Archives has made possible the processing of and preparation of inventories for several recently-acquired series.
 Inventories of several series are now available on this web site and additional inventories will be added periodically.

 During the first years of the consolidated City of New York (1898-1901) the school system had a central board plus borough boards.
 The records include the minutes of the borough boards for Manhattan and Bronx, Brooklyn, Queens, and Richmond.

 Twentieth-century records include the continuations of several series of annual reports, minutes, manuals, and directories, together with a wide range of manuscript series.
 These include files from board members, superintendents of schools, chancellors, and administrative bureaus.